mk-fg/fgtk/README.md

 Kinda same as `tshark -T fields`, but with python on top.

-For example, `pcap_process -f http.request.uri/show dump.pcap` will print full
-parsed values (as presented by tshark dissector) of "http.request.uri" fields.
+For example, `pcap-process -f http.request.uri/show dump.pcap` will print full parsed values (as presented by tshark dissector) of "http.request.uri" fields.

 ##### hype